-When you apply to the UK for protection from persecution in your home country, you are granted a number of rights as an asylum seeker.
+When you apply to the UK for protection from persecution in your home country, you are granted a number of asylum seekers rights.

 Asylum seekers rights include: